-Schedule a one-on-one session, either remotely or in person.
-A Cognitive Behavioral Therapist for more than 30 years, Sara has helped dozens of people on the journey of Fibromyalgia and CFS. $200 for a one-time session, $150 per hour for ongoing therapy.
+Schedule a one-on-one free consultation with Sara – a Cognitive Behavioral Therapist and Certified Chronic Illness Coach with 30 years experience.
+Sara has helped dozens of people on the journey of Fibromyalgia and CFS.

 Online Video Course